 With all this talk over going underwater, we couldn’t resist highlighting one of the rarest Rolex's ever made.
 The watch was only in production for 3 years and our Rolex 116600 Sea-Dweller is in perfect condition.
 It is a very popular model, with lovely detailing and perhaps a little more wearable than the 'DeepSea'.
 It has a waterproof case to 4000 ft (1220 m) and a unique ceramic bezel with 60 minute graduations, which is uni-directional and easy to use under extreme conditions.

 If you prefer to stay above the water, how about this stunning 2014 Rolex 116681 Yacht-Master II watch.
 This steel and everose gold timepiece was initially designed as an aid for sailors.
 It was introduced in 1992 with the model 16628 in 18-carat yellow gold.
 With the popularity of The Submariner, Rolex developed another watch around the nautical theme.
 Rolex sport watches are designed to meet the needs of adventurers in extreme conditions, and the Yacht-Master is no exception.

-For a spot of tennis on dry land, this Rolex Milgauss 2007 ref.116400GV watch couldn’t be more perfect.
+For a spot of tennis on dry land, a Rolex Milgauss watch couldn’t be more perfect.
 This is the same choice as tennis legend Tim Henman!
 In the 1950’s Rolex introduced the Milgauss with the aim of creating a mechanical timepiece able to withstand strong magnetic fields.
 The reliability and precision of a watch can be affected by a magnetic field of 50 to 100 gauss.
 The first Milgauss was very similar in appearance to the Rolex Submariner, which was an extremely popular design for Rolex.
 The original Milgauss had an orange lightning bolt second hand, which still is one of the most recognisable features of the model.

 We hope you have a very happy and healthy year!